ClancyHood/opensky-api/DOCUMENTATION.md

 - Anonymous users can only get the most recent state vectors, i.e. the `time` parameter will be ignored.
 - Anonymous users can only retrieve data with a time resolution of 10 seconds.
 - Authenticated users can retrieve data of up to 1 hour in the past.
-If the provided time interval is greater than 1 hour, an `\InvalidArgumentException` is thrown.
+If the provided time interval is greater than the limit, an `\InvalidArgumentException` is thrown.
 - Authenticated users can retrieve data with a time resolution of 5 seconds.
 ___